 Some herbs that are known for being great at promoting relaxation include:

 - Passion Flowers (not to be used in children under 10)

 - Willowbark makes an excellent pain relieving tea and is mild and pleasant.
 Wintergreen is another great option.
 Heck, mix the two!

-Another wonderful way to help your child manage a headache is to create a compress using essential oils or herb infused waters.
+Another wonderful way to help your child manage headaches is to create a compress using essential oils or herb infused waters.
 Eucalyptus, rosemary, lemon, and peppermint work well.